 Garages and permanent outbuildings

 Repair category 1

-Notes Normal maintenance will be required to the garage/outbuildings.
+Notes Normal maintenance will be required to the garage.

-Outside areas and boundaries Repair category 1 Notes Boundary walls and fences should be regularly checked and maintained as necessary.
-The mature tree within the rear garden may require future maintenance.
+Outside areas and boundaries

+Repair category 1

+Notes Boundary walls and fences should be regularly checked and maintained as necessary.

 Ceilings

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.